rittmananalytics/ra_dbt_to_dataform/README.md

 ## Use of OpenAI API

-1. **Complex Macro Conversions**:
+1. **dbt Jinja Macro Conversions**:
+   - The `MacroConverter` class uses GPT-4, via the OpenAI API, to convert dbt Jinja macros to Dataform JavaScript functions.
-   - The MacroConverter sends complex dbt macros to the OpenAI API for conversion.
+   - It sends the dbt macro code to the API and receives a converted JavaScript function.
    - Prompt example:
      ```
      Convert the following dbt macro to a JavaScript function for Dataform: